How to resume a scrape after a crash

 seedAll(urls)

-// One row, written whole: result plus the new status in a single statement.
+// one row, written whole: result plus the new status in a single statement.

 const checkpoint = db.prepare(`